seqan/seqan3/doc/tutorial/search/index.md

 Similarly to the max error configurations, you can arbitrarily combine the configurations to customise the final output.
 For example, if you are only interested in the position of the hit within the reference sequence, you can use the seqan3::search_cfg::output_reference_begin_position configuration.
-If instead, you need access to the index where the hit was found, you can use the seqan3::search_cfg::output_index_cursor configuration.
+Instead, if you need access to the index where the hit was found, you can use the seqan3::search_cfg::output_index_cursor configuration.

 \note If you do not provide any output configuration, then the query id and reference_id as well as the